gpa calculator academic catalog

 Students with 13 or more deficit points normally are dismissed from the University after a review by the Committee on Undergraduate Records and Certification (CURC).
 CURC is made up of faculty members and administrators representing every undergraduate college at the University.
 If dismissal occurs, students are not permitted to return as full-time, matriculated (admitted) undergraduates until they lower their deficit points to zero (a 2.0 GPA).

 Students receive a "Dismissal Pending" notification, and a final “Academic Dismissal” notification.
-These notifications are sent by e-mail to their preferred email address in UDSIS and by letter from the Office of the Registrar, to their home address in UDSIS.
+These notifications are sent by e-mail to their University of Delaware email address in UDSIS.

 Academic Dismissal occurs when a student’s Quality Point Deficit (QPD) is greater than a certain value (12.99).
 Thus, a student with 13 or more deficit points is dismissed.
 The QPD is based on the relationship between Quality Hours and Quality Points.
 Courses that carry more credit have more of an impact; for example, a 4-credit F results in more deficits than a 3-credit F. The total number of deficits on your record is an indicator of how many low grades you earned.